 The world needs people who will look at things differently....shake things up and inspire new ways of thinking.

-As an Equine-Education Specialist, Author, and Master Teacher of nearly 30 years, Jennifer does just that.
-She brings a totally unique perspective to the arena.
+As an Equine-Education Consultant, Jennifer does just that.
+She brings a totally unique perspective to the horse world.

 Teacher.....Lead Learner....Horse Crazy Woman

 As an educator, I learned about brain-based education in 2005 because I was looking for something to help me out in the classroom.
 After the first day in class, I KNEW this was the information I had been looking for!
 It ALL made so much sense.
 Not only did I find answers about myself as a learner (if only I knew this in school), but it answered the questions of where I was going wrong in my teaching.

 I returned to school to share the wealth of knowledge I gained that week in Syracuse, NY, and have never looked back.
 Having the “understanding” of what is going on in my brain as well as others’ brains has been a GAME CHANGER!